terranceharris1/IT-Helpdesk-Portfolio/README.md

-# IT Help Desk Portfolio – Terrance Juno
+# IT Help Desk Portfolio – Terrance Harris

 ## Overview
 This portfolio demonstrates hands-on experience with IT support tools and concepts including ServiceNow, Active Directory, and troubleshooting real-world IT issues.